default-anton/llm-sidekick.nvim/README.md

 #### `:Stt`
 Starts speech-to-text recording at the current cursor position.
 Shows a floating window with recording status.
 Press Enter to stop recording and insert the transcribed text, or press q to cancel.
 Works in both normal and insert modes.

+#### `:C [model]`
+Converts a buffer created by `:Ask` or `:Chat` into a `:Code` buffer by replacing the system prompt with one that includes file modification capabilities.
+Takes an optional model argument to switch to a different model while converting.
+After conversion, `:Apply` and `:ApplyAll` commands become available in the buffer.

 ## Keybindings

 Recommended keybindings for common operations: